 Recent news reports about the Zika virus point to the devastating effects of communicable diseases.
 Outbreaks of diseases such as influenza, malaria, tuberculosis and others remind us that prevention and control of communicable diseases is crucial if we are to protect the health of populations around the globe.

-This Graduate Certificate in Communicable Diseases aims to complement and build on the training of master’s level graduate students who have an interest in public health.
+This (embedded) Graduate Certificate in Communicable Diseases aims to complement and build on the training of master’s level graduate students who have an interest in public health.
 It is ideal for students who want to gain broad expertise related to the incidence and distribution of communicable diseases, and how to monitor, study and control them.

-Graduates who have completed a master of science (MSc) degree in public health, or a related discipline, along with the graduate certificate, will be prepared for a career involving communicable disease research.
+Graduates who have completed a master of science (MSc) degree in public health, or a related discipline, concurrently with the graduate certificate, will be prepared for a career involving communicable disease research.
 They will also be better prepared to apply to a PhD program in communicable disease research.

 The knowledge and skills acquired in the certificate program could be useful in all levels of government and government agencies, as well as in non-governmental organizations in local or international settings.
 Graduates may apply their knowledge to communicable disease surveillance (e.g. sexually transmitted diseases or tuberculosis), or disease control programs (e.g. waterborne disease monitoring, restaurant inspections, or travel clinic information).